ShockerLL22/spts-classic/README.md

 > [!CAUTION]
 > required ok amount of unc atleast the script to work.
+> the secret module is very hated by people or any sort of auto kill!

 > [!WARNING]
 > Auto Recconect doesn't work on private servers.